jocelynmutso/simple-responsive-site/README.md

-# simple-responsive-site
+# Simple responsive site: Lorem Ipsum menu

-Testing responsive design
+Designed to test responsiveness across three breakpoints without the use of any frameworks